MonikaLukowska-3city/airflow_classifier_dss/readme.md

 ### General Information

 The project is created for the conference [Data Science Summit 2022](https://dssconf.pl/).
 The project shows the workflow from data loading to validation, prediction execution, and a generalized training scheme.
-Data from .
-Subsequent batches of data are generated.
+The data is randomly generated and partitioned for the project.

 ---